MarcoDiFrancesco/Notes/📚 Study/🔍 Supervised.md

 The hypothesis class also in the case of an square are infinite because we could fit inside a square of any dimension.

 If we are proving that VCdim is ≥ then 3, then just find one example where it’s possible to separate them, if we are proving that VCdim is = 3 then find any example is possible to separate them.
 What happens if it’s in one line?

+## Lecture 4
+Sources of stochasticity can be